 “And the prince,” Hercules said.
 Jon could tell that he was only one impulse away from ripping the machine Jon was strapped to apart, despite his earlier warning.

 Jon took a deep breath.
 “We have to take everyone who can leave and get help.
 Bring back someone with the know-how to safely get Amar out of there.”

 Hercules whirled around from Amar and gave Jon a look of rage that could make an army flee, and probably, at some point in the last three-thousand years, did.
 “What?
 You…how could you say we should abandon him?”

 Jon knew this would happen, but still had no idea what to say.
 “Actually, the question is how could you be willing to risk killing him or leaving him braindead?”
 He realized as soon as he said that he just said the worst possible thing.

 Hercules took a step toward Jon.
 “And we should listen to you, the man who laid with him only to abandon him as soon as you no longer needed his help?”

 The tense moment that followed was shattered instantly by the Spider’s firm, loud voice.
 “Can we please hold off on The Real World bull*** until we’re on the surface?”

 Everyone forgot their current grievances and their attention snapped in the direction of an annoyed Spider.
-After a moment, Hood reluctantly asked, “Wait, what’s The Real World?”
+After a moment, the Spider reluctantly asked, “Wait, what’s The Real World?”